defaude/psp/README.md

-# psp
+# Patrick's Style Puzzle (psp)

-Patrick's Style Puzzle
+A simple game that lets you learn about different music styles.